Raudbjorn/mcp-dm-gemini/design.md

 The system follows a modular design with clear separation of concerns:

 1.  **MCP Server Layer**: Handles protocol communication and request routing
 2.  **Service Layer**: Business logic for search, parsing, and campaign management
 3.  **Data Layer**: Redis-based storage with vector and traditional data capabilities
 4.  **Processing Layer**: PDF parsing and embedding generation
+5.  **Web UI Layer**: A user-friendly web interface for interacting with the system.
+6.  **CLI Layer**: A command-line interface for interacting with the system.
+7.  **Map Generation Layer**: Generates simple SVG maps for combat encounters.

 ## Components and Interfaces